uschpc/webportal-netlify-gatsby/src/user-support/frequently-asked-questions.md

 Once your job is running interactively as expected, you should then submit it for batch processing.
 This is done by creating a simple text file, called a *Slurm script*, that specifies the cluster resources you need and the commands necessary to run your program.

-For details and examples on how to run jobs, see our [Running Jobs user guide](/user-information/user-guides/high-performance-computing/discovery/running-jobs).
+For details and examples on how to run jobs, see the [Running Jobs user guide](/user-information/user-guides/high-performance-computing/discovery/running-jobs).

 ### How can I tell when my job will run?